eNMS-automation/eNMS/README.md

 ### Template-based configuration

-For complex script, it is best to use Jinja2 templating language:
+For complex scripts, it is best to use Jinja2 templating language:
 - Write a Jinja2 template in the _Script creation_ page.
 - Import a YAML file that contains all associated variables. eNMS will take care of converting the template to a real text-based script.